raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_2_prv.md

 (This uses the fact that PG_SIZ is a power of 2, so rounding down to it is just masking some bits, and that rounding a number N up to X is equivalent to rounding N + (X - 1) down to X.

-## Going further : mapping, shareability, cache coherency and performance.
+## Going further : mapping, shareability, cache coherency and performance

 As we covered in the file system section, whenever a local provider wants to read data for a given year of a given instrument, it creates (if needed) then opens the file corresponding to this (year, instrument) and maps its different sections in memory.